genderkit/genderkit/_articles/working-on-your-voice.md

 - [these videos](https://www.youtube.com/playlist?list=PLnhF6aFSY3hWneHjboMgpDi8fesMOZJDS) cover pitch and resonance, among other topics
 - [these videos](https://www.nottinghamshirehealthcare.nhs.uk/intonation-and-rhythm-exercises) focus on intonation and speech rhythm

-Some members of the trans community have also created their own videos.
-Some have particularly high quality information, such as [the TransVoiceLessons YouTube channel](https://www.youtube.com/channel/UCBYlEnfAUbrYSwF0VujcmHA).
+There are some useful video resources on [the Not A Phase website](https://notaphase.org/trans-voice-academy/) created by a voice coach.
+Some members of the trans community have also created their own videos, and some have particularly high quality information, such as [the TransVoiceLessons YouTube channel](https://www.youtube.com/channel/UCBYlEnfAUbrYSwF0VujcmHA).

 You will ideally need to work on your voice both by practising by yourself, and also practising around other people.